gunnar-t/jquery.gridform/README.md

 ## Management summary
 JQuery-Plugin for creating complex forms (table-based) with usage of bootstrap and (optional) Font-Awesome.

+> This project is not maintained anymore.
+Sorry, other things going on in my life.

 ## Introduction
 Why a new plugin for building html forms?
 Because I was tired of building (complex) forms by hand and needed